 History of Three Kingdoms Period 220–280; Jin Dynasty, 265–420; Northern and Southern Dynasties, 304–589; Sui Dynasty 581-617

-At the end of Han Dynasty was the period of Three Kingdoms.
-There were then three kingdoms contending to succeed Han to form a new dynasty.
+At the end of Han Dynasty, it was divided into three kingdoms headed by leaders Cao Cao who controlled the north of the Yangtze River known as Cao Wei; Liu Bei who controlled southwestern region known as Shu Han and Sun Quan who controlled the southeastern region known as Dong Wu.
 The Three Kingdoms period is one of the bloodiest periods in history of China.
-A population census in late Eastern Han dynasty reported a population of approximately 56 million, while a population census in early Western Jin dynasty (after Jin reunified China) reported a population of approximately 16 million.
+A population census in late Eastern Han Dynasty reported a population of approximately 56 million, while a population census in early Western Jin Dynasty (after Jin reunified China) reported a population of approximately 16 million.
 Even taking into account the inaccuracies of these census reports, it's safe to assume that a large percentage of the population was wiped out during the constant wars waged during this period.